Xerney/Epic-War-4-Mod/README.md

 You will need Flash Player which you can get through our discord in the #information channel or from here https://adobe-flash-player.en.softonic.com/download
 Open the file with Flash Player and Enjoy!

-READ THE LICENCE BEFORE PLAYING!
+READ THE LICENSE BEFORE PLAYING!

 Sponsor Perks: